DPDK/dpdk/doc/guides/freebsd_gsg/build_dpdk.rst

 *   examples: Source code of DPDK applications

-*   config, tools, scripts, mk: Framework-related makefiles, scripts and configuration
+*   config, buildtools, mk: Framework-related makefiles, scripts and configuration

 Installation of the DPDK Target Environments
 --------------------------------------------